LVPlayground/playground/javascript/features/playground/README.md

     available to management.
   - **/spm [player] [message]**: Sends a private message to `player` that will not be logged.
 Only available to management.

+## Nuwani commands
+The Playground feature also provides a limited set of functionality to Management members on IRC, through the following commands:

+  - **!lvp reload messages**: Reloads the JavaScript messages defined in `messages.json`.
+  - **!lvp reload [feature]**: Reloads the given JavaScript feature.